 The program is onsite and online.
-Participants are required to be present in Raleigh, North Carolina on the three days and last day of the course.
+Participants are required to be present in Raleigh, North Carolina for a total of four days.
 The rest of the course topics will be an online 2-hour or less webinar that may be retrieved at a later time.
 This provides more flexibility to those who cannot attend the live online session.

 Expectations and Outcomes:

 Participants will be required to attend 90% of the class, present a group project and a 5-10 page document of their project to complete the program.
 Successful students receive a non-degree certificate from NC State University.